bronzdoc/orbi/README.md

 └── templates
 ```

-You can notice a `templates` directory, your templates go there...
+You can notice a `templates` directory, this is where your templates should be.

-In order tu template a file all you need to do is create a file named the same as a file resource.
+In order to template a file all you need to do is create a file named the same as a file resource.

-e.g:

 ```yaml
 context: .